 Beauty.
 Versailles is a masterpiece of French Baroque architecture in the 17th century.
-The palace and gardens are the references of many other palaces across Europe, like the Schloss Schönbrunn in Vienna, The Peterhof Palace in Saint Petersburg, and Herrenchiemsee in Munich.
+The palace and gardens are the references and inspirations of many other palaces across Europe, including that Schloss Schönbrunn in Vienna, The Peterhof Palace in Saint Petersburg, Herrenchiemsee in Munich, and even Château de Fontainebleau – Napoleon’s residence.
 These palaces have all shown admirations of Versailles, yet these replicas still couldn’t quite capture the essence and grandeur of Versailles uniquely possess.
-It was not just about the architecture, but also the ambiance and originality that makes the site so special and unique.
+It was not just about the architecture and how grand it is (somehow it still is), but also the ambiance and originality that makes the site so special and unique.

 History.
 Versailles is a place that witnesses the ups and downs of the country.
 Versailles became officially the seat of the government of the kingdom of France in 1682, and home of the French King Louis XIV.
 The “Sun King” (Le Roi Soleil) greatly augmented French influence in the world and made his kingdom one of the greatest power in Europe in his reign of more than 72 years.

 Unfortunately, the later (and last) King of France Louis XVI and Queen Marie Antoinette squandered the country’s wealth on hosting, not limited to masquerades and grand balls, but also gambling, operas, fireworks, and light shows…, which may be impressive at first, but later it led to a financial crisis and the French Revolution, and Louis XVI and Marie Antoinette were guillotined eventually during the French revolution.